Nathan Cavaleri: 1993–1995: Jammin' with the Cats & Nathan

 On 12 April 1993 he issued his debut album, Jammin' with the Cats, on Little Rock/Mushroom Records, which was produced by "Buzz" Bidstrup (Riptides, GANGgajang, The Sunnyboys).
 Bevan Hannan of The Canberra Times described Cavaleri as a "super guitar technician" and felt the album "range[s] from shuffle, blues and jazz to out and out rock.
 It is the type of music you would expect to hear on a tonight chat show."
 For the album he worked with Jimmy Barnes, Diesel and Tommy Emmanuel.
 It peaked at No. 33 on the ARIA Albums Chart.

-In September 1993 Cavaleri and Barnes released a cover version of The La De Das' single, "Gonna See My Baby Tonight", from November 1971.
+In September 1993 Cavaleri and Barnes released a cover version of the La De Da's' single, "Gonna See My Baby Tonight", from November 1971.
 Fifty thousand promotional copies were included as give-aways in Uncle Tobys breakfast cereal boxes.
 Barnes provided lead vocals, rhythm guitar and produced the track, Bidstrup was on drums, Michael Hegerty on bass guitar and Jeff Neill on rhythm guitar and backing vocals.

 For his second album, Nathan (1994), he used Teddy Andreadis on keyboards, Curt Bisquera on drums, Jeff Berlin on bass guitar, Randy Jacobs on guitar and Sweet Pea Atkinson and Andrew Strong.
 AllMusic's Erik Crawford noted that "he delivers jaw-dropping solos on track after track" as he "offers up an earthy blues effort that fits nicely alongside other teen blues sensations."
 The album provided two singles, "Workin' on It" (September 1994, No. 55 in Australia) and "(If Loving You Is Wrong) I Don't Want to Be Right" (March 1995).
 For its United States release, Cavaleri signed with Epic Records and Michael Jackson's label, MJJ Music.

 He has played with Robben Ford, and Aaron Neville, An instrumental version of his song "Lou's Blues" is featured in the film Free Willy 2: The Adventure Home, and he has served as a spokesman for Peavey Guitars.

-1996–2002: Hiatus
+1996–2002: hiatus

 Cavaleri finished secondary school in the mid 1990s, paused his musical career and became a brickie's labourer.

 On 18 October 2000 Cavaleri performed during the Opening Ceremony of the 11th Paralympic Games in Sydney.